His Girl Friday: Reception

 Pauline Kael was enthusiastic: "Overlapping dialogue carries the movie along at breakneck speed ... as this race of brittle, cynical, childish people rush around on corrupt errands.
 Russell is at her comedy peak here ...
 And, as Walter Burns, Grant raises mugging to a joyful art ...
 His Burns is a strong-arm performance, defiantly self-centered and funny."
 Leonard Maltin gave it four of four stars: "Splendid comedy ...
 Terrific character actors add sparkle to must-see film .... " Leslie Halliwell gave it one of his rare four of four stars: "Frantic, hilarious black farce with all participants at their best, possibly the fastest comedy ever filmed, and one of the funniest."

-On Rotten Tomatoes, the film holds an approval rating of 99% based on 100 reviews, with an average rating of 9.00/10.
+On Rotten Tomatoes, the film holds an approval rating of 99% based on 106 reviews.
 The website's critics consensus reads: "Anchored by stellar performances from Cary Grant and Rosalind Russell, His Girl Friday is possibly the definitive screwball romantic comedy."
+Metacritic, which uses a weighted average, assigned the a score of 94 out of 100, based on 20 critics, indicating "universal acclaim".

+In 2006, Writers Guild of America West ranked its screenplay 31st in WGA's list of 101 Greatest Screenplays.
 In the 2012 Sight & Sound poll of the greatest films of all time, His Girl Friday appeared on several lists, including those of critic David Thomson and director Quentin Tarantino.
+In the 2022 Sight & Sound poll of the greatest films of all time, the film was ranked 129th, tying with Fanny and Alexander, Raging Bull, and Pulp Fiction.